appium/appium/docs/en/writing-running-appium/ios/ios-tvos.md

 }
 ```

+Tips to build WDA for tvOS
-Please update to the latest Carthage if you face building issues in tvOS related librareis.
+- Update to the latest Carthage
+- Be sure tvOS simulator exists in your simulator list if you would like to run for tvOS simulator
+    - e.g. `xcrun simctl list | grep "com.apple.CoreSimulator.SimRuntime.tvOS"` shows results

 ## Limitations
 Gesture commands do not work for tvOS.
 Some commands such as pasteboard do not work as well.

 We can handle `focus` on tvOS by simply pressing keys such as up/down/left/right/home.
 tvOS does actions on the _focused_ element.
-You can get the value of the `focus` attribute via [Attributes API](http://appium.io/docs/en/commands/element/attributes/attribute/).
+You can get the value of the `focus` attribute via [Attributes API](http://appium.io/docs/en/commands/element/attributes/attribute/). _Get active element_ API returns the focused element.

 ## Basic Actions